 Studies focus on the structure-function of integral membrane proteins, the class of proteins embedded in the membrane lipid matrix.
 The functions of these proteins include photosynthetic electron transport, membrane-based energy transduction, and protein/toxin import, and outer membrane receptor function in gram-negative bacteria.
 The experimental approaches are mostly biophysical (crystallography, spectroscopy, electrophysiology, liposomes), but are critically dependent upon the special nuances of membrane protein biochemistry.
 Topics of present interest concern the detailed trans-membrane pathway of proton transfer in the cytochrome b6f complex whose resolution is now 2.7 A, the role of lipids within the complex, superoxide production, the structure basis of trans-membrane signaling and activation of the LHC kinase in the complex, and dielectric heterogeneity in the complex.
 In addition to the alpha-helical cytochrome complex, 5 structures of the OmpF (resolution 1.6-2.0 Å) and BtuB E. coli outer membrane proteins have been solved which provide insight into the mechanism of cellular import of colicin cytotoxins.

-I. Function of Integral Membrane Proteins, Cytochrome b6f Complex
+I. Structural Function of Integral Membrane Proteins: (l) α-Helical Proteins, the Hetero-oligomeric Lipoprotein, the Cytochrome b6f Complex

 Fig 1.
 Subunit structure and lipid binding sites in the cytochrome b6f complex (A) Dimeric cytochrome b6f complex from Mastigocladus laminosus (PDB accession 2E74).
 Color code: Cytochrome f/PetA (yellow), cytochrome b6/PetB (cyan), Rieske Fe2S2 protein/PetC (orange), subunit IV/PetD (purple), PetG (green), PetL (brown), PetM (green), PetN (purple).
 (B) Top view of b6f complex along membrane normal showing 26 trans-membrane helices, the 2-fold symmetry axis, and positions of lipids and bound detergents (UDM).

-Although there are more than 50,000 independent structures of soluble proteins, approximately 300 such structures of integral membrane proteins in the Protein Data Bank, there are only about 2 dozen structures of hetero-oligomeric oligomeric membrane protein structures that have been solved to a resolution ≤ 3.0 Å. Although these membrane proteins are of great interest in health and disease-related studies, most of these hetero-oligomeric structures are of protein complexes that function in membrane energy transduction.
+Although there are more than 50,000 independent structures of soluble proteins in the Protein Data Bank, there are only approximately 400 such structures of integral membrane proteins in the PDB, and only about 2 dozen structures of hetero-oligomeric oligomeric membrane protein structures solved to a resolution ≤ 3.0 Å. Although these membrane proteins are of great interest in health and disease-related studies, most of these hetero-oligomeric structures are of protein complexes that function in membrane energy transduction.
 A high resolution (2.7 Å) structure has been obtained of one of the three major hetero-oligomeric membrane protein complexes, the cytochrome b6f complex, the electron and proton-transferring complex that connects the two reaction center complexes in photosynthetic electron transport.
 The dimeric 220-kDa complex contains 8 polypeptide subunits (Science, 2003; Proc.
 Natl.
 Acad.
 Sci., 2006; J. Mol.
 Biol., 2007; J. Biol.
 Chem., 2009; J. Mol.
 Biol., 2011; Proc.
 Natl.
 Acad.
 Sci., 2013) 13 trans-membrane helices, 7 prosthetic groups (4 hemes, 1 FeS cluster, 1 Chl a, 1 β-carotene), and 7 bound lipids per monomer.
 Several structure-function aspects of this complex are novel, including the covalently bound heme cn that is electronically linked to heme bn and, as a protein-bound heme, is unique in not having an amino acid side chain as an axial ligand.
 Crystal structures with quinone analogue inhibitors imply that heme cn is the electron donor to plastoquinone on the electro-chemically negative side of the membrane.
 The structure provides insight to the pathways of electron and proton transfer across the membrane, and the labyrinthine transfer pathways of the hydrophobic quinone and quinol across cytochrome b6f and bc1 complexes.